Last Updated on 2025/04/05 Scaling Stateless Components

 3.1 Types of AWS Load Balancers

 Not all load balancers are the same.
 Some load balancers inspect the transmitted packets to correctly route the packet.
-We will cover two types of load balancers provided by AWS:
+We will cover two types of load balancers provided by AWS.

 Application Load Balancer